 The evolving standards approach looks not only at the nature of the punishment in each case, but also whether it fits the severity of the crime.
 Courts look to the sentences for other criminals in the state where the crime occurred, and the sentences for the same crime in other states.
 When more serious offenses result in less punishment than the punishment being examined; or when other states punish the identical crime less severely, a court is likely to conclude that the punishment does not fit the crime.
 However, a punishment is not unconstitutional simply because it is severe.
 The Eighth Amendment forbids only grossly excessive penalties.

-When a court concludes that a particular sentence is disproportionate to the offense committed, it will strike the sentence as a violation of the Eighth Amendment.
+When a court concludes that a particular sentence is disproportionate to the offense committed, it will strike the sentence.
 An example is a 36-year sentence for passing a series of bad checks.
 (Faulkner v.
 State, 445 P.2d 815 (Alaska 1968).)
-But in California, a 25-year-to-life sentence for stealing three golf clubs under the “three strikes” law is not unconstitutional.
-Indeed, no particular term of years in prison is forbidden, nor is the death penalty inherently cruel or unusual.
+But the U.S. Supreme Court once famously held that a 25-year-to-life sentence for stealing three golf clubs under a state's “three strikes” law wasn't unconstitutional.
+(Ewing v.
+California, 538 U.S. 11 (2003).)
+Indeed, under the Eighth Amendment, no particular term of years in prison is forbidden, nor is the death penalty inherently cruel or unusual.

 The cruel and unusual punishment clause also applies to conditions of incarceration.
 Prison officials may not deprive inmates of “the basic necessities of life, which include reasonably adequate food, clothing, shelter, sanitation, and necessary medical attention.”
 (Newman v.
 State of Alabama, 559 F.2d 283 (5th Cir.
 1977).)
 Nor may they “maliciously and sadistically” use force to harm inmates.
 (Hudson v.
 McMillian, 503 U.S. 1(1992).)